 - 7 cups water to cook the rice

 - ½ cup chopped carrot (gajar)

 - ½ cup chopped potato

-- 2 to 3 tbsp oil or ghee
+- 2 to 3 tablespoon oil or ghee

-- ½ or 1 tsp red chili powder/lal mirch powder
+- ½ or 1 teaspoon red chili powder (lal mirch powder)

-- 1 tsp garam masala powder or kashmiri ver masala
+- 1 teaspoon garam masala powder or kashmiri ver masala

-- 5-6 tbsp yogurt, dairy or cashew yogurt (i used cashew yogurt)
+- 5-6 tablespoon yogurt (curd or dahi) - dairy or cashew yogurt (i used cashew yogurt)

 - 1 cup water

 - ½ cup chopped mint leaves and coriander leaves

 - 2 pinches of saffron soaked in ⅔ cup warm water or warm milk or warm yogurt

 - 20-25 whole cashews or a mix of almonds, cashews and raisins - roasted or fried in some oil

 - a few mint leaves (pudina patta) - optional

 - drain the soaked rice. boil the 7 cups of water first. then add the rice.

 - cook the rice till they are 3/4 cooked. drain the rice in a colander. sprinkle the saffron on the rice.